Top 10 Things To Do In Kauai

 Kalalau Trail Na Pali Coast - Kauau Hawaii - trail and cliffs

-Without a doubt, Kauai’s best beach, Makua Beach – better known as Tunnels Beach – is as pretty as they come.
+Without a doubt, Kauai’s best beach, Makua Beach – better known as Tunnels Beach – is as pretty as it comes.
 With crystal clear waters and the pyramid-shaped Makana Mountain – better known as Bali Hai – looming in the background, you can easily spend the entire day swimming and snorkeling in Tunnels Beach.
 And why is it called Tunnels Beach?
-Apparently, the area is riddled with underground caves, few of which you can check out for yourself on the scenic coastal drive en route to Ke’e Beach.
+The area is riddled with underground caves, a few of which you can check out on the scenic coastal drive en route to Ke’e Beach.

 Bali Hai Cliff - Kauai, Hawaii Tunnels Beach

-2. Admiring the Grand Canyon of the Pacific
+2. Admire the Grand Canyon of the Pacific

 Words cannot describe the beauty and grandeur of Waimea Canyon.
 Known as the “Grand Canyon of the Pacific”, it’s hard to believe such a place exists on Earth, let alone on a small tropical island like Kauai.
-The canyon was formed when Kauai’s massive shield volcano collapsed and water took over to do the rest of the fine-tuning.
-Dissected by the Waimea River, the canyon runs for over 10 miles from north to south and is as deep as 3500ft!
-With dozens of incredible overlooks on the scenic Waimea Canyon Drive and hiking trails galore (my favorite is the Canyon Trail), you will never forget this special day in Kauai.
+The canyon was formed when Kauai’s massive shield volcano collapsed, and water took over to do the rest of the fine-tuning.
+Dissected by the Waimea River, the canyon runs over 10 miles from north to south and is as deep as 3500ft!
+You will never forget this special day in Kauai, with dozens of incredible overlooks on the scenic Waimea Canyon Drive and hiking trails galore.

-1. Feeling on Top of the World in Koke’e State Park>
+1. Feel on Top of the World in Koke’e State Park

-Squeezed between the signature peaks of the Na Pali coast and the bizarre wonder that is Waimea Canyon, Koke’e State Park offers the most stunning land-based views in Kauai.
-The park covers a vast expanse of high elevation terrain and is home to delicate ecosystems of endemic plants and animals.
+Squeezed between the Na Pali coast’s signature peaks and the bizarre wonder of Waimea Canyon, Koke’e State Park offers the most stunning land-based views in Kauai.
+The park covers a vast expanse of high-elevation terrain and is home to delicate ecosystems of endemic plants and animals.
 Capture the beauty of the Na Pali cliffs from either the Kalalau or Pu’u o Kila Lookouts, where you can also embark on a hike to the wetlands of the Alaka’i Swamp trail and its overlooks.
-But for the “best seat in the house” (literally), hike the incredible Awa’awapuhi Trail and treat yourself to amphitheater views that’ll keep your screensaver busy for a few years.
+But for the “best seat in the house” (literally), hike the incredible Awa’awapuhi Trail.

 Pu’u o Kila Lookout - Na Pali Cliffs - Kauai Hawaii